tho15/behavioral-cloning/writeup_report.md

 * Added Dropout layers to avoid overfitting
 * Implemented image cropping that remove part of top and low pixes.
 The ideal is that those pixels do not provide valueable information on driving angle

 After making these changes, the car is able to sucessfully drive around track one.
 Then I tested the model on track two, it failed in early turns.
 Increasing the number of training epochs and fine-tuning parameters did not help.
-After reading some posts on forum and blogs ([Kaspar's great blog](https://medium.com/@ksakmann/behavioral-cloning-make-a-car-drive-like-yourself-dc6021152713#.kkvdh7ig7)), I added following image processing before fed the images to model:
+After reading some posts on forum and blogs ([Kaspar's nice blog](https://medium.com/@ksakmann/behavioral-cloning-make-a-car-drive-like-yourself-dc6021152713#.kkvdh7ig7)), I added following image processing before fed the images to model:

 * Random image shearing.
-The large portion of dataset have 0 steering angle, image shearing create a new image, and the steering angle is adjusted with sheering angle.
+The large portion of dataset have zero steering angle, image shearing create a new image, and the steering angle is adjusted with sheering angle.
 This creats new image with different steering angle.
 * Brightness adjustment.
 The images from second track has much lower brightness.
 To teach network to handle darker images, Random brightness adjustment is applied to all images before network training.

 The car is able to successfully complete track two simulation after applying these two image processing steps and run the model with 30 epochs.
 However, to complete track two, I have to increase the throttle to 0.3, but I found the car tends to wobble on track one when using 0.3 throttle.
 To combat this issue, I first make the throttle in the drive.py varying linearly with steering angle ([an idea from this post](https://carnd-forums.udacity.com/questions/36904752/behavioral-cloning-mysteries-)), the fomula is `throttle = max(0.2, -0.45*abs(steering_angle)+0.32)`.
 Then I fine tune the model without image shearing processing, and lower angle adjustment for left/right camera.
 After taking these two steps, the vehicle is able to move smoother on both track.